A Hybrid ABM-PDE Framework for Real-World Infectious Disease Simulations: Acknowledgments

 We acknowledge Kai Nagel for valuable discussions on the agent-based model.
 We also thank Jakob Benjamin Rehmann and Sydney Cornelia Paltra for providing essential data for the Berlin and Brandenburg experiments and for assistance with their software.
 We would like to thank Inan Bostanci for the many meetings and constructive feedback throughout the process.

-The work on this paper was funded by the German Ministry of research and education (BMBF) (project ID: 01KX2022A) and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy via MATH+: The Berlin Mathematics Research Center (EXC-2046/1, project ID: 390685689).
+This work was funded by the German Federal Ministry of Research, Technology and Space (BMFTR) through the project EPISERVE (project ID: 031L0324A) and through the project MODAL (fund numbers 05M2025).
+EPISERVE is part of the German Modeling network for severe infectious diseases (MONID).
+Further funding was provided by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany´s Excellence Strategy – The Berlin Mathematics Research Center MATH+ (EXC-2046/1, EXC-2046/2, project ID: 390685689).

 { Appendices}